 When Does A Vehicle Registration Expire?

-Car registration expiration dates vary.
-Your car registration expires at the end of the month that corresponds with the first letter of your last name.
+Registration expiration dates vary.
+Your registration expires at the end of the month that corresponds with the first letter of your last name.

 I Lost My Vehicle Registration Certification In Alberta.
 How Do I Get A New One?

-You can get a duplicate Alberta vehicle registration copy by visiting a registry office.
+You can get a copy by visiting a registry office.
 You will need Government of Alberta photo identification.
 A $22.45 fee applies for the new registration to be printed.

 Depending on your expiry date, you may have the option to renew and extend the term of your registration.